treussart/domoticz_skill/README.rst

 -----

 Put your configuration in the file “conf.cfg”.
+This file is for telling Mycroft where your Domoticz server is and how it's configured.
-This file is for overiding actual device names.
+It can also be used for overiding actual device names.
 If you want a device to be called something in Domoticz but something else by Mycroft.

 ::

     Located in : domoticz_skill/conf.cfg

-The principle is to put the 'what' followed by the 'where' separated by a hyphen :
+The name overide principle is to put the 'what' followed by the 'where' separated by a hyphen :

 ::